-Twitter chats alternate between 2PM and 8PM EST (that’s 11AM and 5PM PST), using the hashtag #DLFteach.
+Twitter chats usually take place at 2 PM EST (that’s 11 AM PST) on the third Tuesday (with some variation to include more people), using the hashtag #DLFteach.
 View previous chats on the group’s wiki.
 Interested in hosting a chat?
 Want to suggest a topic?
-Get in touch with the outreach coordinators of the DLF Digital Library Pedagogy Group!”
+Get in touch with the outreach coordinators of the DLF Digital Library Pedagogy Group!

 And on the DLF blog: “Join the new DLF Digital Library Pedagogy interest group” — a guest post by Elizabeth Kelly, Digital Initiatives Librarian at Loyola University, and Eleanor Dickson, HathiTrust Research Center Digital Humanities Specialist, University of Illinois at Urbana-Champaign.